devmike01/swartz/README.md

 ## Swartz Reference

-I came across a tool which lets users generate reference from links.
-The tool was good however, it only allowed me to generate just one reference per article.
-So I looked behind the shining UI and found the API.
-And then decided to build my own reference generator that let me generate multiple references with just one click of a button.
+I came across a tool that allows users to generate references from links.
+The tool was good; however, it only let me generate one reference per article.
+So, I looked beyond the shiny UI, found the API, and decided to build my own reference generator that allows me to create multiple references with just one click of a button.
 ### Screenshot of Swartz Reference
 <img src="/screenshots/swartz_window.png" width="400px" height="300px"/>